ensenso/nxlib-python-interface/README.md

 ### ⚠️ This repository is deprecated.
 The NxLib Python interface gets installed with the Ensenso SDK since version 3.3 and is also released on [PyPI](https://pypi.org/project/nxlib/).
 See [the Ensenso SDK manual](https://www.ensenso.com/manual/python-api) for more information.

+### If you encounter any issues or if you have questions regarding the NxLib Python interface please contact the [IDS support](https://en.ids-imaging.com/support.html).

 # NxLib Python Interface [![Build Status](https://travis-ci.org/ensenso/nxlib-python-interface.svg?branch=master)](https://travis-ci.org/ensenso/nxlib-python-interface)

 This package is the Python interface from the [Ensenso](https://www.ensenso.com/) GmbH, to access functionalities of the NxLib via Python.
 With the Interface you can access your installed version of the NxLib from the [EnsensoSDK](https://www.ensenso.com/support/sdk-download/?lang=en) and use it with Python.
 Beware this project is currently in beta phase and some functionalities do not work yet.